BigDataRepublic/modern_data_stack_training/README.md

 ```
 </details>

-This model could be used to train a forecaster model on, predicting future orders.
+> This (data) model could be used to train a forecaster model on.

 Supplementary exercise:
 * Rerun `dbt docs generate` and `dbt docs serve` and have a look at the lineage graph
-    * By use of the `ref` Jinja macro dbt can create this graph
+    * By using the `ref` Jinja function dbt can create this graph
-    * This is especially useful for large dbt data warehouses.
+    * This is especially useful for large dbt projects

 ## Keep learning